Ask Google to recrawl your URLs

 If you’ve recently added or made changes to a page on your site, you can ask Google to (re)index it using any of the methods listed here.

-- All methods have about the same response time.
+- All methods described here have about the same response time.

 To submit a URL to the index:

-A sitemap is a good way to submit several URLs at once, and can also include additional metadata about alternate language versions and video-, image-, or news-specific pages.
-Learn more about sitemaps.
+A sitemap is an important way for Google to discover URLs on your site.
+A sitemap can also include additional metadata about alternate language versions and video-, image-, or news-specific pages.
+Learn how to create a sitemap.

-- Submit a sitemap using the Sitemaps report.
-(Full instructions)
+- Submit a sitemap using the sitemaps report.